Romania travel guide

 2. Traveling alone or in a group?

-Traveling alone in Romania will be something to remember, and for sure, you will return home with a new list of friends.
-Traveling in a group or with the family has the great advantage of being less expensive.
-Still, you should pay extra care in choosing the accommodation units or planning the itinerary so that everybody can be pleased.
+Travelling alone in Romania will be something to remember, and for sure, you will return home with a new list of friends.
+Travelling in a group or with a family has the great advantage of being less expensive.
+Still, you should pay extra attention to choosing the accommodation units or planning the itinerary so that everybody can be pleased.

 3. Select a theme for your holiday

-It's easier to plan each day of the trip if you set in your mind the priorities.
+It's easier to plan each day of the trip if you set priorities in your mind.
 For example, if you are attracted to Dracula's myth, you should choose the Transylvania region and allocate at least two days to visit it.
-The personality of Vlad Tepes, the son of Vlad Dracul, is related to a few places along with Transylvania and Wallachia.
+The personality of Vlad Tepes, the son of Vlad Dracul, is related to a few places, including Transylvania and Wallachia.

 4. Rent a car vs. coach